botswana-harvard/edc-rule-groups/README.md

 ## Usage

-For a model that use the `edc_metadata` mixin, each instance, be it the instance "to be" or the existing instance, has a corresponding metadta record. `edc_rule_groups` act on those metadata records changing the `entry_status` to either "required" or "not required".
+For a model that uses the `edc_metadata` mixin, each instance, be it the instance "to be" or the existing instance, has a corresponding metadata record. `edc_rule_groups` act on those metadata records changing the `entry_status` to either "required" or "not required".

 In `edc_rule_groups` you declare a set of `Rules` contained in a `RuleGroup`.
 Each app has one 'rule_groups.py' that may have as many `RuleGroup` declarations as needed.